-- Purpose is to measure an athlete's ability in throwing for distance & accuracy - Equipment: two tape measures, two footballs, three marking cones, one clipboard, scoresheet, and pencil - Description - 60-meter throwing line is setup - Athlete throws the football as far and as straight as possible down the throwing line without stepping over the restraining line - Athlete can take one or more steps towards the restraining line - If the athlete crosses the restraining line, he/she can have a repeat throw

-Mark the spot where the ball lands.
-Record the measurement on the throwing line that is perpendicular to the spot where the ball landed.
-Measure the distance from the throwing line to the spot where the ball landed.
+- Equipment & Set-Up: two tape measures, two footballs, three marking cones, one clipboard, scoresheet ,and pencil - 60-meter throwing line is setup - Athlete throws the football as far and as straight as possible down the throwing line without stepping over the restraining line - Athlete can take one or more steps towards the restraining line - If the athlete crosses the restraining line, he/she can have a repeat throw - Scoring - Mark the spot where the ball lands. - Record the measurement on the throwing line that is perpendicular to the spot where the ball landed. - Measure the distance from the throwing line to the spot where the ball landed.
 Subtract this distance in meters from the measurement on the throwing line.
-This is the athlete's score.
-If the score falls between meters, then the score is rounded down

-- Example: Athlete's ball lands perpendicular to the 25.40 meter point on the measuring tape and is 6.50 meters out - Score = 25 6 = 19
+This is the athlete's score. - If the score falls between meters, then the score is rounded down - Athlete is given two trials with the best score recorded - Example: Athlete's ball lands perpendicular to the 25.40meter point on the measuring tape and is 6.50 meters out - Score = 25 6 = 19